The title is a lie.

 This is a tricky point.
 Women are so easy to stereotype when it comes to videogames.
 Even though we do have some female protagonist (hello Lara Croft, Bayonetta) I have never come to appreciate them as much as in The Last of Us.

-If you think of Joel e Allie, how their relationship starts and how it evolves, there is an incredibly rare element to it: it’s authentic.
+If you think of Joel e Ellie, how their relationship starts and how it evolves, there is an incredibly rare element to it: it’s authentic.

 Bonus: the insightful review of my hero Matt Lees, who always finds the most absurd and beautiful metaphors to review games.